-Ride with Norman Reedus premieres in the UK on Monday, January 2 at 9pm on AMC – exclusive to BT customers.
+Ride with Norman Reedus returns for season 2 in the UK on Wednesday November 15th at 9pm on AMC – exclusive to BT customers.

 Whose idea was the show?

 It was one of the presidents of AMC, he brought it to me and told me the idea and I immediately said, 'absolutely, f*** yeah'.
 Ever since then it’s been an absolute blast.

 How did you choose the places you visit?

 We shoot it in the winter because it has to be in the hiatus of The Walking Dead.
 So there are lots of places I would love to go, but it’s just too cold for us to shoot then.
 So we pick the warmest locations.

 We have a team who visit the locations and then we also speak to bikers and friends ahead of visiting them so we have set places we want to hit on the rides, but we always try to keep it as loose as possible, so if we run into someone and they say, ‘don’t go left, go right and check this out’, we have the freedom to do that.